red-gate/XmlDoc2CmdletDoc/README.md

 ## Type description

-You can document a parameter's input type or a cmdlet's output type, by using \<para\> elements in the type's XML doc comment.
-As before, tag the relevant \<para\> elements with a *type="description"* attribute.
+You can document a parameter's input type or a cmdlet's output type, using `<para>` elements in the type's XML doc comment.
+As before, tag the `<para>` elements with a `type="description"` attribute.

 You can only document types defined in the PowerShell module like this.